adrianHards/learning-frontend/README.md

 <p align="right"><a href="#top">up</a></p>

 ### Hotwire
-Turbo and Stimulus.
-Sending HTML instead of JSON over the wire.
+Turbo and Stimulus, if you're prefer to stick with something more Rails-y.

 ##### Learning Resources
 * [Hotrails](https://www.hotrails.dev/)